The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

 “Oh God,” says Kemp.
 “Ok look,” he says watching at the confused figure of Passepartout waking up with a slowly unscrunching face.
 “I guess you could take us to…the Fort?”

 “Agra Fort.
-Very good,” says Rajha.
+Very good.
+You like very much,” says Rajha.
 He wheels his bicycle out over the portly men sleeping on the lawns.

 Even though they told him to leave them at the Fort and – half suspecting he might have ignored them and waited outside – they choose to exit by the other imposing gate on the other side of Agra’s Mughal Empire masterpiece from which they’d come in – Rajha is there again.